lightcopy/parquet-index/README.md

 - Scala 2.11.x
 - JDK 8+

 > Previous versions have support for Scala 2.10.x and JDK 7, see README for corresponding tag or
 > branch.
 See build section to compile for desired Java/Scala versions.

+And, if using the Python API, Python 3.x with a working version of `pyspark`.

+> The current version parts ways with Python 2 definitely.
+Python 2.7 is officially unsupported,
+> which is the reason why we opted not to write a retrocompatible wrapper around the Scala API.

 ## Linking
 The `parquet-index` package can be added to Spark by using the `--packages` command line option.